DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 # What is a HPC cluster?

-A set of big computers connected together that can be consider as a single system.
+A set of big computers connected together that can be considered as a single system.

 A HPC cluster is usually located in a "datacenter".
 It a dedicated room providing all conditions required by HPC in terms of temperature, humidity, power supply and physical security.